AfshinEfati/laravel-module-generator/docs/configuration.md

 php artisan vendor:publish --tag=module-generator-stubs
 ```

-All stubs live in `resources/stubs/module-generator` and are read on every generation run.【F:src/ModuleGeneratorServiceProvider.php†L41-L49】
+All stubs live in `resources/stubs/module-generator` and are read on every generation run.

 ## Adjust namespaces and paths